 As discussed in the antibody response section above, exposure characterization risk of bias assessment examined the consistency and reliability of the exposure measures such as use of established test methods (e.g., high pressure liquid chromatography with tandem mass spectrometry) and whether exposure was assessed in a relevant time-window for development of the outcome (see protocol http://ntp.niehs.nih.gov/go/749926 for details).
 Maternal serum PFOA was used as the exposure metric for all three studies examining potential effects of prenatal exposure on infectious disease in children (Fei et al. 2010, Okada et al. 2012, Granum et al. 2013).
 Although the studies cannot exclude the potential impact of post-natal exposure directly to children, maternal concentrations of PFOA are considered good measures of fetal exposure due to the strong positive correlations (e.g., Pearson's correlation between 0.79 - 0.93) reported between maternal PFOA and cord PFOA (Glynn et al. 2012).
-Given the slow clearance and long biological half-life of PFOA in humans (2 to 5 years)(Olsen et al. 2007a, Kudo 2015), a single sample during pregnancy is considered a good measure of PFOA exposure.
+Given the slow clearance and long biological half-life of PFOA in humans (2 to 8 years)(Olsen et al. 2007a, Kudo 2015), a single sample during pregnancy is considered a good measure of PFOA exposure.
 Risk-of-bias assessment of important confounders included age, sex, race/ethnicity, smoking, body mass index, alcohol consumption, and variables that represent socioeconomic status based on prior reports of associations with PFOA exposure levels (Calafat et al. 2007, Nelson et al. 2010) and immune outcomes (WHO 1996, Dallaire et al. 2005).
 Most studies included consideration of all the important confounders listed in the protocol at a minimum but did not adjust for potential effects of other PFAAs.
+Duration of breastfeeding was considered as a confounder the Granum et al. (2013) study because of evidence that breast feeding may support immune function and duration of breastfeeding may affect PFOA exposure as well (Karrman et al. 2007).
+The failure to adjust for breastfeeding in the other studies may result in an underestimation of the association between PFOA and infectious disease incidence.
 The Fei et al. (2010) and Granum et al. (2013) studies were rated probably high risk of bias for consideration of confounding for limited ability to differentiate the effects of PFOA from PFOS or other PFAAs.
 As discussed previously, the Leonard et al. (2008) study was not considered in developing conclusions because the study relied on cause of death from mortality registry.
 All of the studies considered in developing conclusions were rated probably low or definitely low risk of bias for exposure characterization.
 Most studies were rated probably low risk of bias for infectious disease outcome assessment as methods included questionnaires relying on medical records, assessment by interviewer, or parent's report of doctor diagnosis (see Figure D20 and Figure D21).